Israel-Gaza border quiet after Hamas announces ceasefire

 Israel said some 70 rockets and mortars were fired from Gaza into its southern territory.
 Some were shot down by Israel’s Iron Dome rocket interceptor system and others landed in empty lots and farmland.
 One exploded in the yard of a kindergarten before it was due to open.

-Additional reporting by Jeffrey Heller and Ori Lewis in Jerusalem; Writing by Jeffrey Heller; Editing by Mark Heinrich
+Additional reporting by Maayan Lubell and Ori Lewis in Jerusalem; Writing by Jeffrey Heller; Editing by Mark Heinrich